apoapse1/Librum-for-Skyrim-VR/README.md

 2. The world is static in ways that make sense, but dynamic in all others.
 The world is not centered around you, but it reacts realistically to the actions you take and the choices you make.
 In particular, the ways in which you interact with the world change as you become more powerful.
 3. Magic in all forms is a dangerous, arcane, and powerful force.
 Magic can solve most any problem you have, but -- as an example -- acquiring a single Master-level spell might take a whole playthrough.

-We will reference these points by number in the sections that follow.

 ### Leveling and Skills
 Librum makes several major changes to character progression, described by the following comparison table: